Red Line (Mumbai Metro): Line 7

 The remaining section of Line 7 from Goregaon East to Gundavali received approval from the RDSO in October 2022.
 The CMRS began inspecting the line in December 2022.
-The final section of the line (along with the final section of Line 2A from Dhanukarwadi to Andheri West) was inaugurated on 19 January 2023 by Prime Minister Narendra Modi.
+The final section of the line (along with the final section of Line 2A from Dhanukarwadi to Andheri West) was inaugurated on 19 January 2023, by Prime Minister Narendra Modi.

 Line 7A

 Line 7A is a 3.42 km southward extension of Line 7 to Chhatrapati Shivaji Maharaj International Airport, with 2 stations.
-The section includes a 0.93 km elevated stretch and 2.49 km long twin tunnels.
+The section includes a 0.93 km elevated stretch and a 2.49 km long twin tunnels.
 The MMRDA awarded the construction contract to J. Kumar Infrastructure.
 Work on the extension began in March 2020.
 Around 25% of the work on the airport extension was completed by November 2022.

 Tunneling work began on 1 September 2023.
-The twin tunnels are located at depths ranging between 6 metres and 20 metres to ensure a smooth transition with the elevated section of the line.
+The twin tunnels are located at depths ranging between 6 metres and 20 metres, to ensure a smooth transition with the elevated section of the line.
 Two tunnel boring machines (TBM) were utilized to build the tunnels.
 Tunnelling work was completed in July 2025.

 Line 9

-J Kumar Infraprojects received letter of acceptance from MMRDA for a contract worth Rs 1,998 crore.
+J Kumar Infraprojects received a letter of acceptance from the MMRDA for a contract worth Rs 1,998 crore.
 The company letter of acceptance (LoA) from Mumbai Metropolitan Region Development Authority (MMRDA) is for design and construction of elevated viaduct and nine elevated stations, including two flyovers, and twin tunnel, cut and cover, ramp and one underground station for corridor of Mumbai Metro Line 9 and 7A (extension of line 7 from Dahisar (East) To Mira-Bhayandar and Andheri to CSIA of Mumbai Metro Rail project of MMRDA).
 The announcement was made at 13 September 2019.